Albanese maps for open algebraic spaces: Behavior under base change

 To proceed we use the existence of \emph{Weil restrictions} along $\Spec(k)\ra\Spec(k_0)$.
 Indeed, for each $k$-scheme $Y$ of finite type, the functor

 is representable by a $k_0$-scheme $\Res_{k/k_0}(Y)$ of finite type.
-We refer the monograph of Conrad, Gabber and Prasad \cite{Conrad; Gabber; Prasad 2010}, Appendix A.5 for a comprehensive treatment of Weil restrictions.
+We refer to the monograph of Conrad, Gabber and Prasad \cite{Conrad; Gabber; Prasad 2010}, Appendix A.5 for a comprehensive treatment of Weil restrictions.
 The functor respects products and closed embeddings, and therefore also group structures, torsor structures with respect to smooth group schemes, and being separated.
 In particular $\Res_{k/k_0}(P')$ is a torsor with respect to the group scheme $\Res_{k/k_0}(G')$.
 Moreover, the morphism $f':V_0\otimes k\ra P'$ corresponds to a morphism $f'_0:V_0\ra \Res_{k/k_0}(P')$.

-By construction, $h^0(\O_{V_0})=1$, whence the image of $V_0$ in the affine hull of the Weil restriction is a rational point.
+We already saw that $h^0(\O_{V_0})=1$, whence the image of $V_0$ in the affine hull of the Weil restriction is a rational point.
 According to Proposition \ref{weil restriction} below, the kernel of the affinization map of the group scheme $\Res_{k/k_0}(G')$ is an abelian variety.
 It follows that $f'_0$ factors over some para-abelian variety inside $\Res_{k/k_0}(P')$.
 It thus also uniquely factors over a morphism $P_0=\Alb_{V_0/k_0}\ra \Res_{k/k_0}(P')$, by the universal property of Albanese maps.
 In turn, $g^{-1}(V_{0,k})\ra P'$ factors over some morphism $P_0\otimes k\ra P'$.
 Passing to some dominating compactifications, we may assume that the composition $X\ra P\ra P'$ factors over $\Alb_{V_0/k_0}\otimes k$.
 Summing up, we have a commutative diagram of para-abelian varieties

-where the vertical map is bijective.
+Recall that the vertical arrow $P\ra P'$ is the quotient map with respect to the infinitesimal group scheme $G'=G[F^n]$, and therefore a bijection for the underlying topological spaces.
 It follows that the comparison map $c:P\ra P_{0,k}$ is injective.

 In the above proof we have used the following fact:

 \begin{proposition} \mylabel{weil restriction} Suppose $p>0$.
 Let $k_0\subsetneqq k$ be a purely inseparable finite field extension, $A\neq 0$ be an abelian variety over $k$, and $G_0=\Res_{k/k_0}(A)$ the Weil restriction.
 Then the affinization $G_0^\aff$ is a smooth connected unipotent group scheme of dimension $n\geq 1$, and the kernel of $G_0\ra G_0^\aff$ is an abelian variety of dimension $g=\dim(A)$. \end{proposition}